Letting Go, 2

 She had once been his for the taking.
 Once.
 He wondered what happened then.
 The past was a clutter of dawdled memories.
 He shook them off.
 He would focus on the Edima he saw today.
 How had she grown so beautiful over the years?
 Like an uninteresting shell, a cocoon that had hatched to give life to true beauty.

 I had to hurry out of there!
 Pumping my legs as I escaped, not bothering to look over my shoulder and back at the café.
 My head was a clutter of unpleasant memories now.
-The laughing voices echoed from the depths of buried pasts, mocking faces loomed mid-air before me, startling me.
+The laughing voices echoed from the depths of buried pasts, mocking faces loomed in the back of my mind, startling me.
 But I pressed on, focusing on placing each foot before the other and putting as much distance between him and me.

-I dared a glance over her shoulder once I had walked a block away, subconsciously hoping he had not followed.
-I could still see him in the café, head hung and eyes groping all about him, confused.
+I dared a glance over my shoulder once I was a block away, subconsciously hoping he had not followed.
+I could still see him in the café, head hung as he gazed about, confused.
 My chest felt lighter.
 He was not following.
-The chattering of an incoming Tricycle alerted me.
+And, the chattering of an incoming Tricycle alerted me.
+The vehicle was also locally called a Keke.

-I waved hysterically, like a robbed woman seeking help, balancing on one foot with the other slightly raised as if I was about to perform ballet.
-The keke screeched to a stop and the young man sitting behind the wheel eyed me suspiciously.
+I waved hysterically, like a robbed woman seeking help, still stirred by a sense of urgency.
+The keke screeched to a stop, and the young man sitting behind the wheel eyed me suspiciously.

 “I’ll stop by Ben Udo.”
 I stated as I hopped into the backseat, taking a moment to note it was graciously empty.

-Had it not been, I would still have hopped in, vying to getaway from him.
-I wouldn’t have bated an eye if two fat women oppressed the worn-out seats, I would gladly have opted to be squished like sardine between them, even in my corporate attire.
-Anything to get away.
+Had it not been, I would still have hopped in, vying to get away from him.
+I wouldn’t have hesitated if two fat women occupied the worn-out seats; I would gladly have opted to be squished like a sardine between them, even in my corporate attire.

 I exhaled a breath I had unconsciously been holding as the Keke’s engines wheezed to life and chattered as it rolled away.

-I almost hadn’t recognized him, sitting there in polo and slacks, looking like the world had taken a dump on him.
-My skin crawled when my brain managed to place his face, merging the younger version I remembered with the older, broader and hairier face.
+I almost hadn’t recognized him, Akpan, sitting there in polo and slacks, looking like the world had taken a dump on him.
+My skin crawled when my brain finally placed his face, merging the younger version I remembered with the older, broader, and hairier face.
 I had almost cringed visibly.

 I shook my head dismissively.
 That was a long time ago.
-We had drifted apart and life had dispersed all of us like seeds to the fields.
+We had drifted apart, and life had dispersed all of us like seeds to the fields.
 I had hoped I would never see them again; never see him again.
-He looked rough but he still had his good looks.
-Those once lean arms had given way for well carved muscles and though his slacks had flapped ludicrously when he walked, they still gave snippets of ripped and toned thighs.
+He looked rough, but he still had his good looks.
+Those once lean arms had given way to well-carved muscles, and though his slacks had flapped ludicrously when he walked, they still gave snippets of ripped and toned thighs.
 His shoulders were much broader now, championing a large expanse of chest.
-His lips were still cherry red, his nose still crooked and his eyes still dazzled.
+His lips were still cherry red, his nose still crooked, and his eyes still dazzled.

 I suddenly shuddered.
 Why had I noted so much detail?
 Was I still ensnared?